 Save and dry seeds

-We are saving seeds from cucumbers, watermelon, cantaloupe, tomatoes, and peppers.
+We are saving seeds from okra, tomatoes, and peppers.
+When our arugula plants went to seed, we saved those.
 See what grows in your hardiness zone, and save some seeds.

 Plant sprouting potatoes

 Potatoes last a while in a cool and dark place.
 Still, sometimes we forget about them or because they are out of sight, we don’t use them.
 After a while, they start sprouting.
 Sure, you can cut off the sprouts and eat the potato.
 However, you can also plant them in food-grade 5-gallon buckets.
 We found a few buckets in our garage.
 You can also plant potatoes in a planter.

 It will take several months, but when you plant two potatoes in a bucket, you can expect to yield 4-5 pounds of potatoes.
 Potatoes in Planters: How to Grow Potatoes in Pots

 Make the most of your empty toilet paper and paper towel rolls by starting a compost pile or using a compost tumbler.
 Just as you will feel great about composting your otherwise-wasted vegetable and fruit scraps, you will maximize utility from the empty rolls as well.

 Re-purpose glass jars from food… olives, salsa, jam, pickles, etc. You can reuse them for many different things.

 - Preserve fresh food